HazimElHalabi/Jake-s-Eatery/README.md

 # Jake-s-Eatery
-Class Activity to create a client website using flex-box
+Class Activity to create a client website using flex-box (design and code provided to class)